openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 > - [ ] Replace `${PROJECT_NAME}` with th name of your project in the title just below.
 > - [ ] Explain what the project is about (see Section 1).
 > - [ ] Clarify whether the project is governed by its maintainers or a Technical Steering Commmittee (see Section 3).
+> - [ ] Provide a link to your `GOVERNANCE.md` file (see Section 7).
 > - [ ] Remove this note and the various tips on the page.
+>
+> Please reach out to the CPC for pre-approval prior to modifying any of the other parts of the charter.
 >
 > To get the charter reviewed:
 >